brightspot/react-examples/marked-text/README.md

 # MarkedText

-This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a Rich Text Editor (RTE) to then render the content in a front-end application.
+This example highlights how to use JS Classes and the Brightspot GraphQL API to create content with a Rich Text Editor (RTE) Field, to then render in a front-end application.
 This example demonstrates the use of the Brightspot MarkedText library.

 ## What you will learn

 1. How to query for marks and text via GraphQL
 2. How to set content types and GraphQL in Brightspot that can:
-   - Use RichText as opposed to regular strings
+   - Use Rich Text Editor Field as opposed to regular strings
-   - Use a MarkedTextViewModel to return the RichText Marks
+   - Use a RteMarkedTextViewModel to return the RichText Field as a MarkedText Object
 3. How to create a front-end application with [React](https://reactjs.org/) that implements Brightspot's MarkedText library

 ## Running the example application